brusMX/promitor-tests/metrics-alerting/README.md

 **Warning**

-Alerts set with label "warning" are handled as Slack messages only: they don't go to our paging management tool of choice.
+Alerts set with label "warning" are handled as IM messages only: they don't go to our paging management tool of choice.
 So they are mostly informational.